galaxy-iuc/standards/docs/best_practices/repositories.rst

 ToolShed Repositories
 ---------------------

-A Github repository many correspond to any number of published ToolShed repositories.
+A Github repository may correspond to any number of published ToolShed repositories.

 Every unrestricted tool shed repository should contain a README_ file -